Contemporary Esotericism Research Network (ContERN)

 ENSIE: European Network for the Study of Islam and Esotericism

 The European Network for the Study of Islam and Esotericism (ENSIE) aims to bridge the gap between the study of Islamic esotericism and mysticism and the study of Western Esotericism.
 It is hoped that scholars of Islamic mysticism will benefit from the understandings and perspectives that have been achieved in the study of Western Esotericism, and that scholars of Western Esotericism will benefit from knowledge of Islamic esotericism.
 Benefits are also expected in areas where the distinction between “Islamic” and “Western” does not really make sense, for example in the medieval period, when Western esotericists drew heavily on Arab and Islamic sources, and in the modern period, when Western esotericists have again drawn on Islamic sources, and when Western esotericism has also been received in the Muslim world, especially in Turkey, but also elsewhere.
 Membership is open to senior and junior scholars, and also to other interested persons, so long as at least 75% of active members are scholars.
-The ENSIE uses its Google group to share information, discussions, conferences announcements, and so on.
+The ENSIE has a website at ensie.site and a blog at blog.ensie.site.

-The ENSIE is coordinated by Mark Sedgwick (Aarhus), email@example.com.
-Email him if you wish to join the Google group.
+The ENSIE is coordinated by Mark Sedgwick (Aarhus), firstname.lastname@example.org.
+Email him if you wish to join the network.

 ESSWE Student Network